DrugLib.com — Drug Information Portal

 NOTE: Streptococci in groups A, C, G, H, L, and M are very sensitive to penicillin.
 Other groups, including group D (enterococcus), are resistant.

-Pneumococcal infections.
-Mild to moderately severe infections of the respiratory tract.
+Pneumococcal infections Mild to moderately severe infections of the respiratory tract.

-Staphylococcal infections –penicillin G-sensitive.
+Staphylococcal infections – penicillin G-sensitive.
 Mild infections of the skin and soft tissues.

 NOTE: Reports indicate an increasing number of strains of staphylococci resistant to penicillin G, emphasizing the need for culture and sensitivity studies in treating suspected staphylococcal infections.

-Fusospirochetosis (Vincent’s gingivitis and pharyngitis)–Mild to moderately severe infections of the oropharynx usually respond to therapy with oral penicillin.
+Fusospirochetosis (Vincent’s gingivitis and pharyngitis) – Mild to moderately severe infections of the oropharynx usually respond to therapy with oral penicillin.

 NOTE: Necessary dental care should be accomplished in infections involving the gum tissue.

-For the prevention of recurrence following rheumatic fever and/or chorea: Prophylaxis with oral penicillin on a continuing basis has proven effective in preventing recurrence of these conditions.
+Medical conditions in which oral penicillin therapy is indicated as prophylaxis: For the prevention of recurrence following rheumatic fever and/or chorea: Prophylaxis with oral penicillin on a continuing basis has proven effective in preventing recurrence of these conditions.

 DOSAGE AND ADMINISTRATION